Post-thermalization via information spreading in open quantum systems: Results

 The evolution of the entropy production and its constituents for a relatively large $U=3$ is presented in Fig.~\ref{fig:irl}.
 As shown, although some deviations from the exponential relaxation are observed, the behavior of the entropy production is relatively similar to the observed for NRL.
 The amount of generated heat is here larger due to the increased coupling strength.
 Most importantly, however, the decay of the system-environment mutual information is no longer observed and it dominates the relative entropy $D(\rho_E||\rho_E^\text{eq})$ also at long times.

 The dependence of the evolution of the system-environment mutual information on the Coulomb coupling is presented in Fig.~\ref{fig:irlinfodu}.
 As one can see, the residual value of $I_{SE}$ increases with $U$.
 For the noninteracting system the post-thermalization is clearly observed.
-This demonstrates that the suppression of the decay of $I_{SE}$ for the interacting system is not a result of the finite size of the bath, small bandwidth or large $\Gamma$ but rather a consequence of the Coulomb coupling itself.
-To explain the origin of this phenomenon let us note that the presence of the Coulomb interaction breaks the Gaussian character of the state: the system is no longer fully characterized by a two-point correlation matrix, but rather the higher-order many body correlations are also important.
-The degree of non-Gaussianity can be characterized using the concept of the Gaussian von Neumann entropy $S^G_\alpha$ defined as the von Neumann entropy calculated using Eq.~\eqref{vneuferm} for a state which may be non-Gaussian.
+This demonstrates that the suppression of decay of $I_{SE}$ for the interacting system is not a result of the finite size of the bath, small bandwidth or large $\Gamma$ but rather a consequence of the Coulomb coupling itself.
+To explain the origin of this phenomenon let us note that the presence of Coulomb interaction makes the system-environment state non-Gaussian: it is no longer fully characterized by a two-point correlation matrix, but rather the higher-order many body correlations are also important.
+The degree of non-Gaussianity can be characterized using the concept of the Gaussian von Neumann entropy $S^G_\alpha$ defined as the von Neumann entropy calculated with Eq.~\eqref{vneuferm} for a correlation matrix of a generic (possibly non-Gaussian) state.
 It was shown that $S^G_\alpha - S_\alpha = D(\rho_\alpha||\rho^G_\alpha) \geq 0$, where $\rho^G_\alpha$ is the reference Gaussian state, i.e., the Gaussian state with a same correlation matrix as $\rho_\alpha$~\cite{genoni2008}; the relative entropy $D(\rho_\alpha||\rho^G_\alpha)$ is commonly used to quantify the non-Gaussianity of the state.
 Let us also decompose the system-environment mutual information into the Gaussian and the non-Gaussian contributions $I_{SE}^G$ and $I_{SE}^{NG}$,

 where $I_{SE}^G=S_S^G+S_E^G-S_{SE}^G$.
 The evolution of these contributions for $U=3$ is presented in Fig.~\ref{fig:irlinfng}.
 As shown, the Gaussian contribution $I_{SE}^G$ follows the same behavior as the system-environment mutual information for the noninteracting case: it first increases, but later decays to some residual value.
 However, this is compensated by the increase of the non-Gaussian contribution $I_{SE}^{NG}$ (absent in the noninteracting system) such that a relatively high value of $I_{SE}$ is preserved.
 This qualitatively explain the difference with NRL: whereas two-point system-environment correlations eventually decay in both cases, for IRL the correlation between the system and the environment is preserved in the form of higher-order many body correlations.